broadinstitute/cromwell/docs/SubWorkflows.md

 **Metadata**

-Each sub workflow will have its own workflow ID.
-This ID will appear in the metadata of the parent workflow, in the call section corresponding to the sub workflow, under the "subWorkflowId" attribute.
+Each sub-workflow will have its own workflow ID.
+This ID will appear in the metadata of the parent workflow, in the call section corresponding to the sub-workflow, under the "subWorkflowId" attribute.
 For example, querying the `main_workflow` metadata above (minus the `myTask` call) , could result in something like this:

 `GET /api/workflows/v2/1d919bd4-d046-43b0-9918-9964509689dd/metadata`